 Your provider will work with you to identify a platform that is secure and works for both of you.
 Providers will not record tele-intervention sessions.

 More questions?

 Ask your provider!
-Tele-intervention is one option to allow you and your provider flexibility.
-If you choose to try tele-intervention, we are committed to providing you the same high quality services virtually that we do when we are in your home.
+We are all learning together.
+We are committed to providing you the same high quality services virtually that we did when we were in your home.

 See you soon!

 First Steps Team